Staghorn Sumac (Rhus typhina)

 Why Staghorn Sumac Is a Landscape Favorite

-This adaptable shrub adds character to rural and suburban landscapes alike.
+This adaptable shrub adds bold character to both rural and suburban landscapes.

 Why Choose Ever-Green-Trees.com?

-Our customers looking for staghorn sumac love our robust, well-rooted plants.
-Each order-whether a single staghorn sumac sapling or a bundle of sumac seedlings-is shipped with strong root systems and proven vigor for fast establishment.
+Customers looking for staghorn sumac appreciate our robust, well-rooted plants.
+Each order—whether a single staghorn sumac sapling or a bundle of sumac seedlings—is shipped with strong root systems and proven vigor for fast establishment.

 Key Plant Specifications for Staghorn Sumac